2amigos/yii2-google-places-library/README.md

 Extension library to interact with [Google Places API](https://developers.google.com/places/documentation/index)

+Hey!
+We are on TutsPlus, check out its [tutorial about geolocation and google places](http://code.tutsplus.com/tutorials/building-your-startup-with-php-geolocation-and-google-places--cms-22729)

 Installation
 ------------
 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).